 It’s quite easy to lose track of affiliate links once you’ve been running a website for even a short while.

-A link management tool like ThirstyAffiliates can help you keep track of all your affiliate links in one place as well as provide a number of other features tailored to affiliate marketers.
+Our tool, ThirstyAffiliates, is more than just a link cloaker, it’s an affiliate link management tool as well.
+It can help you keep track of all your affiliate links in one place as well as provide a number of other features tailored to affiliate marketers.

 Link management with a tool like ours also means that you only have one place to keep track of your affiliate links.

-When you a placing uncloaked links throughout your website and not using a tool to manage those links you are prone to be effected by affiliate networks changing how their links work and when that happens you end up with broken affiliate links all throughout your site.
+When you are placing uncloaked links throughout your website and not using a tool to manage those links you are prone to be affected by affiliate networks changing how their links work and when that happens you end up with broken affiliate links all throughout your site.

 With a link management tool, when an affiliate network changes their link for a particular offer, you can just change it one and it gets changed all through your blog.